gauerlucas/Rproj-template/README.md

 # A simple project template for clinical studies.

+*Not the best nor the most elegant way, but at least it works for my personal use.*

 ## This template a nutshell :

 -   All data are stored in `data/`